What is a Right Hand Sliding Door?

 In Europe and North America, the introduction of the sliding glass door was an important part of pre-war international style architecture.
 In traditional Japanese architecture, its forerunners are the Shoji and Fusuma sliding panel doors.

 The handedness of a sliding door is expressed from the exterior of the structure.
-A left-hand door opens on the left, while a right-hand door opens on the right.
+A left hand sliding door opens on the left, while a right-hand door opens on the right.
+When learning how to determine left or right-hand sliding door, always view from outside looking in.

 Design Options